A supergroup series for knot complements: Torus knots

 \subsection{Mirror knots}

-Polynomial invariants of knots $K$, for example, the colored Jones polynomials and the HOMFLY-PT polynomials behave simply under mirror reflection of knots $K^{\ast}$.
+Polynomial invariants of a knot $K$--for example, the colored Jones polynomials and the HOMFLY-PT polynomials--behave simply under mirror reflection of knots $K^{\ast}$.
 To obtain the invariants of $K^{\ast}$, we send $q \mapsto q^{-1}$.
-In case of $F_K$ associated to Lie algebra (35) in Appendix B, sending $q \mapsto q^{-1}$ is valid if the coefficient functions of $q$ are (Laurent) polynomials~\cite{GM}.
-There are knots whose coefficient functions are Laurent power series.
+In the case of the $F_K$ associated with the Lie algebra (35) in Appendix B, sending $q \mapsto q^{-1}$ is valid if the coefficient functions of $q$ are (Laurent) polynomials~\cite{GM}.
+However, there are knots such as $5_2$ whose coefficient functions are Laurent power series.
 For these knots, the above simple map is invalid.
 Examples of such knots were analyzed in \cite{P3}.
 This also applies to the super $F_K$.
-It behaves simply under the mirror reflection if the coefficient functions $f_{m,n}(q)$ are (Laurent) polynomials.
+It behaves simply under mirror reflection if the coefficient functions $f_{m,n}(q)$ are (Laurent) polynomials.
 Examples of such knots are algebraic knots in $S^3$, which in turn contain torus knots.
-Under the mirror reflection, specifically, the chambers in (27) exchange,
+Specifically, under mirror reflection, the chambers in (27) are exchanged,